MIFC Juniors Program

 Teams are usually formed after the first few weeks of training depending on the developmental level (skills, ability to focus and listen, etc.).
 The goal is to create the most effective training and playing environment for your child to learn and grow.
 Because players learn and grow at different rates, players might switch between training and game groups throughout the season.

 What is the difference between Recreational Soccer and MIFC Juniors?
 How do I know which one to sign-up for?

 Both programs are open to all, but Juniors is generally best suited for kids who are motivated to learn, can focus at practices and games, and can commit to a longer season than the recreational program.

 Still not sure which program is right for your child?
-Click here for a side by side comparison of program formats, costs, and commitment levels.
+Send a note to [email protected] and [email protected] for advice.

 When is registration?